“Autumn killed the summer with the softest kiss.” – d.j.

 May be able to help in the prevention of heart disease and degenerative neurological diseases such as Alzheimer’s, Parkinson’s disease and MS

 Although more research is greatly needed for the health properties of turmeric, the preliminary evidence shows it isn’t a bad idea to include this beautiful root into the diet.
 Mix it into curries, rice dishes, add to vegetables, egg salad, hummus or even salad dressings.
-Remember to always choose organic varieties, as conventional turmeric is usually irradiated.
+Finally, remember to always choose organic varieties, as conventional turmeric is usually irradiated.
 (Murray, 2005)

 And now, for the mouth-watering recipe…